About the Museum

-Henry M. Flagler commissioned architects Carrere and Hastings to construct this architectural masterpiece formerly the Alcazar Hotel.
-The Alcazar closed during the Depression, and in 1947 the building was purchased by Otto C. Lightner as the perfect place to house his Victorian-era collection of antiques.
-He opened it as a museum two years later and turned the building over to the City of St. Augustine.
-The building is on the National Register of Historic Places and today is home to both the Lightner Museum and City government offices.
+The Alcazar Hotel closed during the Depression, and in 1947 the building was purchased by Otto C. Lightner to exhibit his turn-of-the-century collection of fine and decorative art.
+The Lightner Museum opened two years later.
+The building is on the National Register of Historic Places and today houses both the Lightner Museum and City government offices.

-Otto C. Lightner was fascinated by what other people collected — a hobby that became his trademark and his passion, which is clearly reflected in the diverse and eccentric collection of 19th-century artifacts on display at the Museum.
-There are five floors to the Museum, all of which are filled with interesting and beautiful artifacts from over a century ago.
-Furnishings, paintings, mechanical musical instruments, and other items transport you to the heyday of the Alcazar Hotel and its wealthy visitors.
-Exquisite Victorian art glass and stained glass works of Louis Comfort Tiffany.
-Paintings from around the world are also on display.
-Each room is restored to its original beauty so guests can feel like they are walking back in time.
+Chicago publisher Otto C. Lightner was fascinated by what people collected — a hobby that became his trademark and his passion, which is clearly reflected in the eclectic collection of late 19th-century and early-20th century artifacts on display at the Lightner Museum.
+Arranged over five floors, the Museum is filled with remarkable artifacts from this dynamic period in American history.
+Furnishings, paintings, mechanical musical instruments, and other curiosities transport you to the heyday of the Alcazar Hotel and its wealthy visitors.
+Today, the Lightner Museum offers a fascinating view of how beauty and luxury were defined in Gilded Age America.

 Board of Trustees

 Teresa Radzinski, Board Chair